- RADIOPLAYER TOP TIP

 - How do I save my favourite stations on the Radioplayer console?

-- How do I delete saved stations, or change their order, on the Radioplayer console?
+- How do I delete saved stations and listening history on the Radioplayer console?

 - How can I see what’s currently on the stations I’ve saved on the Radioplayer console?

 - How can I go back to the previous station I was listening to via the Radioplayer console?